PVirie/aknowthai/README.md

 ## Project structure

-1. run python src/train.py to train
+1. Run python src/train.py to train.
-2. run python src/test.py to test
+2. Run python src/test.py to test.

 ## New fonts

-1. Edit gen.py so that the print fits the images
+1. Put new fonts under the "fonts" directory.
-	- Read the script.
+	- If fonts have different spacing diversity, the model will be hard to converge.
+(Need to go deeper?)

 ## More